vlovgr/ciris/docs/src/main/tut/index.md

 )
 ```

 and make sure to replace `%%` with `%%%` if you are using Scala.js.
+For changes between versions, please refer to the [release notes](https://github.com/vlovgr/ciris/releases).

-The only required module is `ciris-core`, the rest are optional library integrations.
+The only required module is `ciris-core`, the rest are optional modules.

 - The `ciris-enumeratum` module allows loading [enumeratum][enumeratum] enumerations.
 - The `ciris-generic` module allows loading more types with [shapeless][shapeless].